Veerakumar-Thangavel/AWS/README.md

   ]
 }
 ```
-Step 2: Create a Rule in EventBridge Scheduler
+Create a Rule in EventBridge Scheduler

 - Open Amazon EventBridge in the AWS Console.
 - Go to Scheduler > Create schedule.